 If your air conditioner smells like rotten eggs, there’s probably nothing wrong with it.
 But there’s a significant chance you have a natural gas leak in your house.
 Natural gas has a sulfur-like additive to alert you when there’s a leak, as the gas can be toxic in heavy concentrations.

 If you smell sulfur or rotten egg odor, we advise:

 - Shutting off your gas supply.

 - Opening windows.

 - Evacuating your home promptly.

-Individuals who reach us about this problem frequently say their air conditioner smells like feet, dirty socks or a locker room when it’s running.
-Also referred to as dirty sock syndrome, this smell is typically created by a grubby evaporator coil that has mold, mildew and bacteria buildup.
+Individuals who reach us about this problem frequently say their air conditioner smells like feet, dirty socks, or a locker room when it’s running.
+Also referred to as dirty sock syndrome, this smell is typically created by a grubby evaporator coil that has mold, mildew, and bacteria buildup.
 Condensation can also make your home air conditioner smell bad.
-Dirty sock syndrome is most often seen in climates where you turn on heating at night and during the morning before turning on cooling during the afternoon.
+Dirty sock syndrome is most often seen in climates where you turn on the heating at night and during the morning before turning on the cooling during the afternoon.

 How to Solve It